Portrait by Louis Fratino in 2017 at Porsena, East Village

 Before his Ph.D., he completed a BA in Art History with high honors and minors in German and Medieval Studies at New York University in 2018.

 He welcomes inquiries about archival consulting, technician, brokering work, as well as art history teaching opportunities, in both the United States and Puerto Rico.
-He has held positions at the Brooklyn Museum, the Fales Library, and the Metropolitan Museum of Art, and as a contracted researcher and archivist for artists such as Penny Arcade, AA Bronson, Danny Fields, and institutions like the Smithsonian Archives of American Art (New York Office).
+He has held positions at the Brooklyn Museum, the Fales Library, and the Metropolitan Museum of Art, and as a contracted researcher and archivist for artists such as Penny Arcade, AA Bronson, Danny Fields.

 Email: mgabrielyanez@gmail.com